ruggeri/go-learning/session1/notes/notes05-slices.md

 ```

 * This wasn't the case for passing a struct.
-* This is okay if you're just changing the backing store.
+* This is okay if you're just changing a value in the backing store.

 ## If you `append` must pass `*[]int`